andracs/bridging-sustainability/manuscript/0-Introduction.md

 - **The appendix** contains checklists and best practices that can be applied directly to digital development projects for software and hardware as well as networks.
 You can also access the appendix on the book's Git page: [Link to Codeberg will be here](Codeberg).
 Here you will also find an overview of various online resources that support this book.

 📖 We hope, that the following chapters  to inspire and motivate you to embrace or invent digital practices that promote a sustainable future for us all, because we all share living on the same planet and we all have the potential to make the future better for ourselves and each other with digital technologies.
-Happy reading!

-%% and the hence the book is commentable, debatable and editable on Codeberg.
-We would like to invite you to contribute to the book's development and further improvements of the best practices on the above link.
-The content of the book and the appendix is open to discussion and editing on GitHub, and readers are invited to submit feedback and comments to the repository.%%
+## Happy reading!